Bold and inquisitive, the Galapagos Mockingbird is a character that will come right up to introduce himself, with no fear whatsoever.

 Scientific Name: Mimus Macdonaldi

-In appearance, they are also distinct, with a longer and more pronounced curved beak than the other Galapagos Mockingbird species.
+In appearance, the Hood Mockingbird is also distinct, with a longer and more pronounced curved beak than the other Galapagos Mockingbird species.
+Why does the Hood Mockingbird have a long beak?
+It helps them to delicately tap a small hole into seabird eggs for food.